rohtgupta/CookieCleaner/README.md

 ### COOKIE CLEANER

-Clear all the your current tab domain or a specific domain cookies.
+Chrome extension to clear all the your current tab domain or a specific domain cookies.